scg-unibe-ch/ese2019-team10/docs/report-10-30.md

 With our actual app-specific code we had fewer problems.
 But a difficulty was to coordinate backend and frontend so that api calls would work.
 We had some errors due to incompatible variable names.
 Since this was because of lack of information about the what the api would expect and return, we decided to specify the api in our wiki.
 But knowing (or rather: deciding) what exactly an api should send and receive continues to be an ongoing challenge.

+We also created a new git branch for development and we use the master branch for milestone releases.